 Sluggish thyroid syndrome is a condition characterized by hypofunction of the thyroid gland.
 A more accurate term is hypothyroidism.
 Inadequate secretion of thyroid hormone during neonatal development can result in both mental and physical retardation.
 Deficiency of thyroid hormone affects all body functions.

 - Autoimmune thyroiditis.
 The most commonly indicated cause of hypothyroidism is autoimmune thyroiditis, otherwise known as Hashimoto’s disease.

 - History of hyperthyroidism.
 Hypothyroidism is commonly found in patients previously treated with radioiodine or antithyroid medications or surgery.
-This is more frequent in older women.

 - Radiotherapy.
 Radiation therapy for head and neck cancer in older men can cause hypothyroidism.

 - Atrophy of thyroid gland with aging.